JCapone83/python-challenge-1/README.md

 order_system(menu_items)
 print_receipt(order_list)

-Created with the assistance of Copilot
+Developed with the assistance of Copilot